 Meta keywords, also known as meta tags, are snippets of text embedded within the HTML code of a webpage.
 These keywords are not visible to users when they visit the page, but they are used by search engines to index and categorise the content.
 In the early days of SEO, meta keywords played a crucial role in determining search rankings.
 However, as search engine algorithms became more sophisticated, the emphasis on meta keywords has declined.

-Continued Irrelevance: As of 2024, meta keywords remain largely irrelevant in SEO.
+Continued Irrelevance: Meta keywords remain largely irrelevant in SEO.
 Major search engines, including Google, Bing, and others, do not use meta keywords as a ranking factor.
 This trend has been consistent for over two decades, and there are no indications that this will change.

 Evolution of Search Algorithms: Search engines have developed sophisticated algorithms that prioritise content quality, user experience, and relevance over simplistic keyword tracking.
 Algorithms now analyse a variety of signals, such as user engagement, content structure, and semantic relevance, to determine rankings.

-Content-Centric SEO: The focus of SEO in 2024 is on creating valuable, informative content that meets user intent.
+Content-Centric SEO: The focus of SEO today is on creating valuable, informative content that meets user intent.
 Strategies now emphasise:

 Quality Content Creation: Content should be engaging, informative, and valuable to the target audience.